hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/README.md

 ![](img/UsingCloudCode/21.png)

-In this example, you can see that we've submiited an *AuthenticationRequest* with an *AuthenticationResponse* returned after registering the player and before submitting the *LogEventRequest* for *Set_Pos*.
+In this example, you can see that we've submitted an *AuthenticationRequest* with an *AuthenticationResponse* returned after registering the player and before submitting the *LogEventRequest* for *Set_Pos*.

 <q>**Note:** If you had the Requests debugger ticked, it will open at this point.
 This only happens if the Request has some Cloud Code set on it.
 Either step through the code or stop debugging.
 You can read more about the debugger [here](/Documentation/Test Harness/Debugger.md) .</q>

-*3.* You can now validate that the POS has been set in the players Script Data by Calling an [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md).
+*3.* You can now validate that the POS has been set in the players Script Data by calling an [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md).

 ![](img/UsingCloudCode/22.png)